Giant Day Gecko vs Garter Snake: Complete Comparison (2026)

 Health and Lifespan Comparison

 Giant Day Gecko has a typical lifespan of 10-20 years, while Garter Snake lives approximately 10-15 years.
 Health profiles differ significantly between these reptiles.
 Giant Day Gecko is predisposed to Metabolic Bone Disease (MBD), Skin Tears, Egg Binding, with associated veterinary costs for monitoring and treatment.
-Garter Snake faces its own health challenges including breed-specific conditions.
+Garter Snake faces its own health challenges including species-specific conditions.
 Giant Day Gecko has 3 documented predispositions compared to 1 for Garter Snake, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health